-Evaluations assist in monitoring the progress of the Intern as they master the theological, professional, and personal skills which are necessary for ordination as a pastor or deacon in the Evangelical Lutheran Church in America.
+Evaluations assist in monitoring the progress of the Intern as they acquire the theological, professional, and personal skills which are necessary for ordination as a pastor or deacon in the Evangelical Lutheran Church in America.
 We appreciate the effort you take in providing the seminary and the synod with thoughtful evaluations of your Intern in the process toward completion of the academic degree, ordination, and call.

-Word and Sacrament and Word and Service evaluations are due at mid-internship and at the conclusion of internship.
+Word and Sacrament and Word and Service evaluations, completed by the Committee, are due at mid-internship and at the conclusion of internship.